"I am THE WAY and the Truth, and the Life. No one comes to the Father but through Me." (John 14:6)

 THE MINISTRY OF SANCTIFICATION - THE LIFE

-St. Ann's Mission Outreach - St. Ann's Mission is a mission church serving the needs of the migrant community in South Dade.
-Our parish holds several events every year to assist in meeting the needs of the migrant community.
-These events include a Baby Shower for Migrant Mothers in October, food collections and distribution in November and March, and a toy collection and distribution in December.
+St. Martin de Porres Outreach - St. Martin de Porres parish serves the poor and needy community in South Dade.
+Our parish holds several events every year to assist in meeting the needs of that community.
+These events include a Baby Shower for Migrant Mothers in October, food collections during Thanksgiving, and a toy collection and distribution in December.

 Epiphany's Camillus House Casserole Project - Camillus House has provided humanitarian services to the poor and homeless populations of Miami-Dade County for more than 45 years.
 Over the year, it has grown into a full service center offering food, shelter, training, rehabilitation and medical services.
 Presently Camillus House feeds three meals to approximately 800 to 1,000 homeless each day.